BestTimesToVisit.com Logo

 Top Things to Do

-Witness the awe-inspiring spectacle of hundreds of manta rays and whale sharks congregating to feed on plankton blooms.
-Snorkeling or diving here is an unforgettable encounter with these gentle giants in their natural feeding ground.
+Witness the awe-inspiring spectacle of hundreds of manta rays and whale sharks gathering to feed on plankton blooms.
+Snorkeling or diving here is an unparalleled encounter with gentle giants in their natural feeding ground.
+Remember to maintain a respectful distance and avoid touching these magnificent creatures.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.